aiculturesociety/aiculturesociety.github.io/index.md

 ## Theme: AI, Visual Culture, and Power

+### #4 — Compress, Retrieve, Generate: Searching Collections in the Age of Generative AI Models: 8 May 2025, Lab42, L1.07, 15:30-17:00

+***Speaker: Dr Jaap Kamps (UvA)***

+Title: Compress, Retrieve, Generate: Searching Collections in the Age of Generative AI Models

+Abstract: Generative information access models enable revolutionary progress in information retrieval (IR) and natural language processing (NLP).
+The main drivers are ever larger language models trained on endless next token prediction (or image patches).
+By nature, this results in a text (image) generation or completion model.
+This is fine for chatbots and free conversation, but not for searching specific collections or finding reliable information.
+Retrieval-augmented generation (RAG) is essential for grounded, evidence-based answers, but are currently limited in the context we can provide to the model.
+What is the current state of the art in using RAG for searching collections?

+About the Speaker: Jaap Kamps is associate professor of Information Retrieval at the Faculty of Humanities.
+His research is part of the Institute for Logic, Language, and Computation.
+Both are part of the University of Amsterdam.

+---

+**<u>Past seminars:</u>**

 ### #3 — The creative cultures of AI: 19 February 2025, Lab42, L3.36, 15:30-17:00

 ***Speaker 1: Dr Kim Baraka (VU)***

 Title: How the performing arts can help us develop more capable interactive robots